Fl4m3Ph03n1x/hangman-v2/README.md

 This is a repository for the Gnome's course in Eilixir.
 It coverts processes with OTP, application architecture and also Phoenix and Phoenix LiveView.
 Even if I (or you) don't agree with everything, there is still a lot to be learned for sure !

+Each application has a README file detailing the lessons learned and a quick usage guide.
+Since each application is quite simple, I feel like no addtional information is needed before jumping into the code.

+The versions of Elixir/Erlang and Phoenix used for all the apps are the following:
+- Elixir 1.13.1
+- Erlang OTP 24
+- Phoenix 1.6.5

 ## .gitattributes

 The Dicionary app has a list of words.
 Normally this would pose no issue, but on windows Elixir's file read will return `\r` characters